wasayali77/Servicediscoverysample/Readme.md

-🧾 Service Discovery using Docker Compose for Micro-Frontends (Next.js) 📌 Background
+🧾 Micro-Frontend Architecture with Service Discovery using Docker Compose 📌 Background
-Currently, we have a monolithic Next.js app deployed using Azure DevOps pipelines where:

-Docker image is built in the build stage

-Image is saved and published as artifact

-In release stage, image is loaded and docker run is used to start the container

-Now, we are refactoring this monolith into 3 micro-frontend Next.js apps:
+We are refactoring our monolithic Next.js app into three independent micro-frontend applications:

-Sidebar

-Footer

-Main App
+main-app

+sidebar

+footer

-Each will:
+Each micro-frontend:

-Live in its own Git repo
+Lives in its own Git repository

-Have its own build and release pipeline
+Has its own Azure DevOps CI/CD pipeline

-Be deployed as individual containers
+Is deployed as an individual container

 🎯 Goal
-Enable these micro-frontends to work in sync and communicate internally without relying on hardcoded hostnames or ports.
+Enable these micro-frontends to work together and communicate internally without relying on hardcoded hostnames or ports.

 🧩 Why Docker Compose?
-Docker Compose helps us:
+Using Docker Compose allows us to:

-✅ Run multiple containers as a single unit
+✅ Run multiple containers together as a unit
 ✅ Enable automatic service discovery using container names ✅ Avoid hardcoding backend URLs
-✅ Restart only the service that needs update
+✅ Restart only the service that needs updating
-✅ Avoid bringing down running containers
+✅ Avoid bringing down other running services

-🏗️ Proposed Architecture
+🏗️ Architecture Overview
-We will define a docker-compose.yml that includes:
+We define a shared docker-compose.yml:

 version: "3.8"

 services:
   main-app:
     image: main-app:latest